Southwell Racecourse

 Southwell Overview

-One of only six all-weather racecourse tracks in the UK, Southwell has its own unique charm and character.
+One of only six all-weather racecourse tracks in the UK, Southwell has its unique charm and character.

 Fibresand is an all-weather track surface and is the slowest to race on, so it makes for some testing races and stamina is often required.
 With a slow nature and some kickback, Southwell’s fibresand track favours frontrunners stamina.
 The fibresand itself is deep compared to other surface compounds and is made up of sand and ‘wispy’ fabric fibres.